-With the closure of DB Plans I & II, the former members became eligible to join our existing defined contribution pension plan ("DC Plan") and substantially all salaried employees, including all NEOs, are members of our DC Plan.
-For all non-executive members of the DC Plan, the Corporation contributes 7% of each participant's base salary and AIP to the DC Plan, up to the maximum contribution allowed under the Income Tax Act (Canada) (the "ITA Limit").
+With the closure of DB Plans I & II, the former members became eligible to join our existing defined contribution pension plan ("DC Plan") and substantially all salaried employees, including all NEOs, are members of the DC Plan.
+For all non-executive and executive members of the DC Plan, the Corporation has contributed 7% and 14%, respectively, of each participant's base salary and AIP to the DC Plan, up to the maximum contribution allowed under the Income Tax Act (Canada) (the "ITA Limit").

 The Corporation has a Supplementary Executive Retirement Plan (the "SERP") that provides a pension supplement to executives who are also members of the DC Plan in order to provide total pension contributions to the level that members would receive if no ITA Limit was in place.
-SERP benefits are accumulated based on 14% of annual base salary and AIP, less the Corporation's contributions to the DC Plan.
-Contributions under the SERP are accumulated with interest, and are payable to the executives upon retirement, death or termination of employment, other than termination with cause.
+SERP contributions have been made at 14% of annual base salary and AIP, less the Corporation's contributions to the DC Plan.
+Contributions under the SERP are accumulated with interest, and are payable to an Executive Officer upon their retirement, death or termination of employment after the age of 55, other than termination with cause.
 Benefits are paid out in a lump sum, or over five annual installments.
 The SERP is funded from general operations.

-The following table provides total accumulated value of the DC Plan and the SERP at the start and end of the year, as well as compensatory amounts earned during the year, for each of the NEOs:
+The following table provides the total accumulated value of the DC Plan and the SERP at the start and end of the year, as well as compensatory amounts earned during the year, for each of the NEOs: